 Chinese cabbage roll

-Divide six Chinese cabbage into core and leaves.
+Separate 6 leaves of Chinese cabbage into the core and leaves.

-The core part is cut at a right angle to the fibers like this.
+Cut the core part perpendicular to the fibers like this.

-(We won't use the core here, but we'll use it as a kinpira or something.)
+(You won't use the core here, but you can use it to make kinpira or other dishes.)

-Chop the onions finely.
-Combine the chopped onions and the sardine meat in a bowl and knead it with your hands.
+Finely chop the onion.
+Combine the chopped onion and ground meat in a bowl and knead with your hands

-Once [3] is ready, add salt, sugar, eggs and potato starch and knead until it gets stuck.
+When [3] comes together, add salt, sugar, eggs, and potato starch and knead until sticky

-Spread the leaves three at a time on a cutting board.
+Spread three leaves at a time on a cutting board.

-(It may be a bit difficult to handle as it is a Chinese cabbage, but stack the leaves in places where there is a gap and tap them from above with a knife to combine the leaves together.)
+(It may be a little tricky to handle because it is Chinese cabbage, but stack the leaves where there are gaps and hit them from above with a knife to unite the leaves.)

-Once the leaves stick together, apply 1/2 tablespoon potato starch (not included) at a time.
-Place the material on top of it and wrap it in from the front to the back with your hands.
-Push any excess leaves inside with your fingers.
+Once the leaves are stuck together, coat each with 1/2 tablespoon of potato starch (not included in the recipe).
+Place the topping on top and press it in with your hands, working from the front to the back.
+Press any excess leaves inwards with your fingers

-Arrange [6] in a pot, add all the ingredients for the pot's stock and heat it over a heat to boil.
-Once it's boiled, remove it, cover and simmer slowly for an hour.
+Arrange the ingredients in a pot, add all the stock ingredients, and bring to a boil.
+Once boiling, cover with a drop lid and simmer slowly for 1 hour

-After an hour, place in a small pot or small bowl, pour the soup and top with sansho pepper and finish.
+After an hour, transfer to a small pot or small serving dish, pour the sauce over it, and top with Japanese pepper

 -